 The death of Sidney, Nebraska: How a hedge fund destroyed 'a good American town'

-SIDNEY, Neb. – Major Republican donor Paul Singer has very few fans in this town that went 80 percent for Donald Trump in 2016.
+SIDNEY, Neb. – Major Republican donor Paul Singer has very few fans in this town of 6,300 people, where 80 percent of voters backed Donald Trump in 2016.

 “I hope Paul Singer is proud of what he did,” Tim O’Connell, a local lumberyard owner, told Tucker Carlson Tonight.
 “I don’t know how he sleeps at night.”

-O'Connell and many other residents are still suffering from the loss of sporting goods retailer Cabela’s from the town of 6,300.
-Cabela's kept its headquarters in Sidney until it merged in 2016 with Bass Pro Shops.
-The town’s mayor, Roger Galloway, told "Tucker Carlson Tonight" that this cost Sidney 2,000 jobs.
+O’Connell and many other residents are still suffering from the loss of sporting goods retailer Cabela’s, which kept its headquarters in Sidney until it merged with Bass Pro Shops in 2017.

+The town’s mayor, Roger Galloway, told Tucker Carlson Tonight that the merger cost Sidney 2,000 jobs.

-The merger took place one year after Singer’s Elliot Management bought an 11 percent stake in Cabela's and encouraged the company’s board to sell.
+The sale of Cabela's to Bass Pro Shops was announced in 2016, a year after Singer’s Elliot Management disclosed an 11 percent stake, and said Cabela’s should explore a possible sale.
 Singer has earned the title of the “world’s most feared investor” and became a billionaire through tactics described as “vulture capitalism."

-After Bass Pro Shops announced the purchase of Cabela’s, its stock price surged.
-Singer’s hedge fund cashed out within a week of the sale’s announcement.
-He bought the stock for $38 a share and sold it at $63 per share.
-His hedge fund initially made at least $90 million.
+After the sale announcement, the stock price surged and Singer’s hedge fund cashed out within a week.
+Elliott Management reportedly made at least $90 million.

 “They got in there to get the business sold and the business was sold, so they took it and ran,” Damien Park, managing partner at consulting firm Hedge Fund Solutions, told the Omaha World-Herald in October 2016.
 “They made a fortune, so they’re happy.”